-Levels of Service: I offer light, medium, and heavy copyediting services.
-These range from minor mechanical and language editing to rewrites and fact-checking.
+Levels of Service: I offer light, moderate, and heavy copyediting services.
+These range from minor mechanical and language editing to correcting organizational issues.
 Read over this helpful guide to better understand the different degrees of copyediting.

-Style: I use The Chicago Manual of Style (and/or clients’ house style) for most of my projects and provide a style sheet for all manuscripts longer than a few pages.
-I welcome requests to use style guides other than Chicago.
+Style: I use Chicago style and/or clients’ house style and provide a style sheet for all manuscripts longer than a few pages.

 Method: I edit onscreen using the Track Changes tool in Microsoft Word.
 I am also adept at using traditional editing marks on hard copy if that is preferred.